joeclark-phd/data-engineers-manual/manuscript/preface.md

   tools, advanced automation of data ingest and preparation, and real-time data stream management.

-This conceptual sequence is a work in progress, and it will shape the organization of my course, CIS 355.
+This conceptual sequence is a work in progress, developed while teaching a course in data management, CIS 355, at Arizona State University.
+To the students who helped me to develop this material, thank you!

 ## References  & Recommended Reading